openvinotoolkit/open_model_zoo/demos/text_detection_demo/cpp/README.md

     -dt "<type>"                   Optional.
 Type of the decoder, either 'simple' for SimpleDecoder or 'ctc' for CTC greedy and CTC beam search decoders.
 Default is 'ctc'
     -m_tr_ss "<value>"             Optional.
 Symbol set for the Text Recognition model.
     -tr_pt_first                   Optional.
 Specifies if pad token is the first symbol in the alphabet.
-Default is false -tr_composite                  Optional.
-Set this flag if text recognition model is composite (i.e. encoder-decoder) -lower                         Optional.
+Default is false -lower                         Optional.
 Set this flag to convert recognized text to lowercase -out_enc_hidden_name "<value>" Optional.
 Name of the text recognition model encoder output hidden blob -out_dec_hidden_name "<value>" Optional.
 Name of the text recognition model decoder output hidden blob